mekatronik-achmadi/md_tutorial/electronic/tutorials/stm32_flashing.md

 ![images](images/stuart2.png?raw=true)

+Make sure writing and verification is success at 100%.
-then you change the chip STM32 to boot into Running mode.
+Then you change the chip STM32 to boot into Running mode.